Testing Convex Truncation: Introduction

 \subsubsection{Efficient Algorithms}

 Our most basic algorithmic result is an algorithm for symmetric convex sets:

-\begin{theorem}[Symmetric convex truncations, informal statement] There is an algorithm \symmconvex~which uses $O(n/\eps^2)$ samples, runs in $\poly(n,1/\eps)$ time, and distinguishes between the standard $N(0,I_n)$ distribution and any distribution ${\cal D}=N(0,I_n)|_S$ where $S \subset \R^n$ is any symmetric convex set with Gaussian volume at most\footnote{Note that a Gaussian volume upper bound on $S$ is a necessary assumption, since the limiting case where the Gaussian volume of $S$ equals 1 is the same as having no truncation.} $1-\eps.$ \end{theorem}
+\begin{theorem}[Symmetric convex truncations, informal statement] There is an algorithm \symmconvex~which uses $O(n/\eps^2)$ samples, runs in $O(n^2/\eps^2)$ time, and distinguishes between the standard $N(0,I_n)$ distribution and any distribution ${\cal D}=N(0,I_n)|_S$ where $S \subset \R^n$ is any symmetric convex set with Gaussian volume at most\footnote{Note that a Gaussian volume upper bound on $S$ is a necessary assumption, since the limiting case where the Gaussian volume of $S$ equals 1 is the same as having no truncation.
+In this case, it is information-theoretically impossible to detect truncation with any finite number of samples.} $1-\eps.$ \end{theorem}

 The algorithm $\symmconvex$ is quite simple: it estimates the expected squared length of a random draw from the distribution and checks whether this value is significantly smaller than it should be for the $N(0,I_n)$ distribution.
 (See \Cref{sec:techniques} for a more thorough discussion of $\symmconvex$ and the techniques underlying its analysis.)
 By extending the analysis of $\symmconvex$ we are able to show that the same algorithm in fact succeeds for a broader class of truncations, namely truncation by any mixture of symmetric convex distributions: